 Risks in the red bars are either previously accepted risks or risks with a treatment plan that are overdue for a formal review; or risks that have been recently identified.
 The orange bar shows risks with an active treatment plan.
-The City has currently identified two high level risks:
+The City has currently identified three high level risks

+- Dunsborough Waste site environmental issues Previously used sites;

-- · Bushfire; and - Aviation accident.
+- · Bushfire; and

+- Aviation accident.

-In addition, the City maintains and reports on a separate hazard profile through its Occupational Safety and Health (OSH) Management System (which is effectively a risk mitigation system).
+In addition the City maintains and reports on a separate hazard profile through its Occupational Safety and Health (OSH) Management System (which is effectively a risk mitigation system).
 The City's current hazard risk profile is shown below, with two hazards recorded as high level risks - uneven ground and manual handling.